 Foundation Wharves & Halifax Waterfront Boardwalk

-With our partners, we are working to improve coastal infrastructure and public space at the Maersk Wharves and surrounding area on the Halifax waterfront.
-These include the Pilot, Svitzer, and Old Salvage Wharves and the adjacent boardwalk area.
+With our partners, we are working to improve coastal infrastructure and public space at the old wharves/seawall (near Salt Yard) and surrounding area on the Halifax waterfront.
 This initiative is intended to utilize the waterside areas, while maximizing the existing resources located nearby and potentially building new infrastructure and facilities.

-As part of this project, three end of life wharves will be removed and replaced with two new wharves while the Pilot’s Wharf will be repaired to extend its use.
+As part of this project, three end of life wharves will be removed and replaced with two new wharves while the existing wharf will be repaired to extend its use.
 New floating docks will be built to support our growing marina visitation program.